rezervemoney/gitbooks/is-rzr-a-zero-sum-game.md

 ### The Winners - RZR Stakers and Holders

-Through Rezerve’s core mechanics of [raising debt](mechanics-rzr/raising-debt-and-acquiring-eth/), executing [protocol-driven buybacks](mechanics-rzr/protocol-driven-buybacks-pds/), and [redistributing value to stakers](mechanics-rzr/staking-rzr-srzr/); the system continually channels gains toward RZR stakers and long-term holders.&#x20;
+Through Rezerve’s core mechanics of [raising debt](mechanics-rzr/raising-debt-and-acquiring-eth/), executing [protocol-driven buybacks](mechanics-rzr/protocol-driven-buybacks-pds/), and [redistributing value to stakers](mechanics-rzr/staking-rzr-srzr/); the system continually channels gains toward RZR stakers and long-term holders.

 Every cycle strengthens protocol-owned supply and liquidity, which increases control and resilience.
 Those who believe in the mission and commit capital are directly rewarded as the protocol captures more ETH and grows stronger.